Ishitas400/ProjectASE/README.md

 6.BUILD MANAGEMENT

   For Build Management, I have chosen Pybuilder as a built management tool.
 Previously, I have used Maven in Eclipse for Java project build. the build file can be found here- https://github.com/Ishitas400/ProjectASE/blob/main/build.py  and the setup file here- https://github.com/Ishitas400/ProjectASE/blob/main/setup.py .
 I have also added a snippet of my terminal to prove that the build ran successfully- https://github.com/Ishitas400/ProjectASE/blob/main/pybuild.PNG .
+The coverage files are available here https://github.com/Ishitas400/ProjectASE/blob/main/ase.coverage .

 7. UNIT TESTS